Info – FAQ

-The Kick Off Celebration is the official start to Pensacola’s Mardi Gras season.
-Downtown streets surrounding Seville Quarter close to traffic so krewes can park their floats for public viewing.
-A brass-led second line processional moves through the lineup, where each float and krewe is announced and ceremonially blessed to begin the season.
-The night ends with free King Cake for the community.
+The Kick Off Celebration is the official launch of the Pensacola Mardi Gras season.
+During the event, downtown streets near Seville Quarter close to traffic so Mardi Gras Krewes can park their floats for public viewing.
+A brass-led Second Line processional moves through the floats while each Krewe is announced and ceremonially blessed to begin the season.
+The evening concludes with the cutting of the official King Cake, marking the start of Mardi Gras festivities.

-Kick Off takes place in the heart of Downtown Pensacola, centered around the historic Palafox Street and Seville Quarter.
-Floats are parked along Palafox and Jefferson Streets.
+The event takes place in downtown Pensacola, centered around Palafox Street and Seville Quarter.
+Floats are typically displayed along Palafox and Jefferson Streets.

 Yes!
 At the conclusion of the event, free King Cake is served to the public, krewes, and participants—first come, first served.